-On the second day of the conference, all delegates will engage with memory and human rights through site visits spanning various local organizations in Chicago.
+On the second day of the conference, all delegates will engage with urban planning and human rights through site visits spanning various local organizations in Chicago.

 National Public Housing Museum - For those delegates interested in the historical progression of public housing in Chicago and across the country, the NPHM offers just that.
 Currently in the process of expanding and creating their final project- a museum on the city’s Near West Side inside Chicago’s first federal housing development, built during the New Deal- the current NPHM still offers a multitude of changing exhibits and coordinates with activists on public housing issues of the past and present.
 Their mission is “to preserve, promote, and propel the right of all people to a place where they can live and prosper.”

 Growing Home - For those delegates interested in community-sourced efforts to combat food deserts and resource inequity, Growing Home will prove to be an informative site!
 Located in Englewood for over 10 years, on the South side of Chicago, Growing Home not only offers access to quality produce for their community but also provides paid jobs and training to those who may have certain barriers to seeking employment elsewhere.